 VISUAL DCMS - VISUAL DCMS® offers an advanced Radio Frequency-enabled Warehouse Management System (WMS).
 It is an execution-based "4 walls" application designed to optimize inventory flows, labor planning, and resource management in the warehouse.
-This feature is no longer available.

 VISUAL Quality - VISUAL Quality® is not compatible with this release.
 Use the Infor Quality Management solution to address quality assurance issues in specific areas of your operations.
 You can establish, track, and manage every engineering activity and supply chain expectation while supporting business growth and profitability goals.